Whitfords Volunteer Sea Rescue Group: Boats

 Both larger boats in the current fleet are capable of operating in rough weather and far out to sea.
 Green1 is capable of 30 knots, and Green2 is capable of over 45 knots.
 Both boats are extensively equipped with SAR, First aid and towing equipment - e.g. both boats have radar, multiple slaved consoles with GPS/Radar/sounder, Radio Direction finders for VHF and 27Mhz, extensive radios, Forward Looking Infra Red camera for night searches, Defibrillators (AED), and back board.
-Both boats are manned by volunteers on weekends and public holidays, then during nights and weekends crews remain on call-out alert in shifts if required.
+Both boats are crewed by volunteers on weekends and public holidays, then during nights and weekends crews remain on call-out alert in shifts if required.

 Green 3 is also capable of working offshore in rough weather as a RIB.
 She is also useful in that for rapid response she only needs a crew of two to operate.

 This gives WVSR inshore, fast response inshore/offshore and large/long range offshore capabilities (30NM+).
 Broadly equivalent to 2-3 RNLI Stations as Green3 is essentially an Inshore lifeboat (similar to an Atlantic21) with Green2 and Green1 all weather boats.

 Radio

 The WVSRG HQ is located at Ocean Reef boat launch.
 It is both a meeting hall, training centre and radio tower.
-The radio tower is manned every weekend and when not manned operators monitor the radios remotely from other locations.
+The radio tower is staffed every weekend and when not staffed operators monitor the radios remotely from other locations.
 The tower overlooks ocean reef boat launch and handles safety logging of boat traffic in and out of Mindarie Marina, Ocean Reef and Hilarys.
 The group has a high radio antennae and can consequently receive marine VHF from a relatively long distance.